Engineering quantum wave-packet dispersion with a strong nonresonant femtosecond laser pulse: Experimental results

 Figures 2 (a)--(c) show the quantum beats measured by scanning the delay $\tau_{\mathrm{probe}}$ of the fs probe pulse as shown in Fig. 1(c).
 The green trace (a) shows a reference beat measured without the NIR pulse.
 The quantum beat with a period of $\sim$ 470 fs is observed, and it corresponds to recurrence motion of the wave packet on the $B$-state potential curve.
 The decay of the beat amplitude is due to spreading of the wave packet induced by its dispersion, which arises from the anharmonicity of the electronic potential curve.
-The traces (b) and (c) show the beats with the NIR pulse shined at $\tau_{\mathrm{NIR}} \sim$30 \cite{Ohtsuki}.
-Hereafter we define the phase $\phi$ of the wavefunction as $e^{-i \phi}$, so that positive $\phi$ corresponds to clockwise rotation.
-Finally we have the expression of the probability amplitude as

-where $| \psi_{B}^{0_{X}} \rangle$ and $| \psi_{B} (t) \rangle$ are the wave packet at time $t$=0 and $t$, $|v_{B} \rangle$ is the vibrational eigenfunction of $v_{B}$ state with the energy eigenvalue $\hbar \omega_{v_{B}}$, and $|\gamma |$ is a parameter related to the Raman scattering efficiency.
-It is clear that the first term of Eq.
-(2) is the contribution from the component staying in the same eigenstate, and the second term is the contribution from the neighboring eigenstates induced by the NIR pulse through Raman transitions.
-Based on Eq.
-(2), we can describe how the NIR pulse modifies the amplitudes and phases of the vibrational eigenstates involved in the wave packet as follows.
+From this green trace, it is seen that the small positive chirp of the pump pulse does not degrade the quantum beat seriously.
+The traces (b) and (c) show the beats with the NIR pulse shined at $\tau_{\mathrm{NIR}} \sim$ 5.10 ps, the beat amplitude is dumped immediately after the NIR pulse and is recovered gradually, similar to Fig. 2(b).
+Around $\tau_{\mathrm{NIR}} \sim$ 5.48 ps gives the phase shift $\theta_{29}(\tau_{\mathrm{NIR}}) \simeq -\theta_{31}(\tau_{\mathrm{NIR}}) \sim 15^{\circ}$, shifting the time backward by 475 $\times$ 15/360 $\simeq$ 20 fs, where 475 fs is a classical oscillation period of the wave packet.
+It is also possible to shift the time forward by almost the same amount if we choose $\tau_{\mathrm{NIR}}$$\sim$ 5.23 ps when $\theta_{29}(\tau_{\mathrm{NIR}})$=$-$ $\theta_{31}(\tau_{\mathrm{NIR}})<$ 0 holds.
+A train of the undo pulses could stop wave-packet spreading, leading to a new concept of dispersion management.